smg0092/COMP-6630-ML-Project/README.md

 ---

 # COMP-6630-ML-Project
-The ML Project for the Machine Learning course at Auburn University (COMP-6630)
+The ML Project for the Machine Learning course at Auburn University (COMP-6630), completed by Jacob Pennington and Selom Gadzey.

 Here is the link to the dataset we are using (from Kaggle):
 https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database/data